Stewartsville, New Jersey Revolutionary War Sites

 Map / Directions to Old Presbyterian Church Cemetery

-The current building of this church was erected in 1835.
+The current church building was erected in 1835.
 It replaced an earlier stone church at this location that was built in 1775.
-Before that, services were conducted in a log church that stood nearby and was built in 1740.
+Before that, services were conducted in a log church built in 1739 which stood nearby.
 [1]

 Joseph Beavers